viur-framework/viur-docs/source/intro.rst

 cloud-based information systems implemented on top of the `Google AppEngine™`_ (GAE).

-ViUR is designed to enable applications which are simple, clear, flexible, extendible, versatile, high-scalable and easy-to-use.
+ViUR is designed to enable applications which are simple, clear, flexible, extensible, versatile, high-scalable and easy-to-use.
 To fit the requirements of modern agile software development workflows, ViUR is entirely written in the `Python programming language`_.